ClimateCompatibleGrowth/guidelines/_posts/2023-09-27-onstove-workflow.md

 category: output
 ---

-In this post, I will describe how an [Snakemake](https://snakemake.readthedocs.io/en/stable/) automated workflow is applied to the open-source spatial clean cooking tool [OnStove](https://github.com/Open-Source-Spatial-Clean-Cooking-Tool/OnStove).
+In this post, I will describe how a [Snakemake](https://snakemake.readthedocs.io/en/stable/) automated workflow is applied to the open-source spatial clean cooking tool [OnStove](https://github.com/Open-Source-Spatial-Clean-Cooking-Tool/OnStove).